Hazen and Robinson: Hazen and Robinson (1947- 1967)

 Hazen and Robinson was founded in 1947 in Lincoln, Nebraska.
 The firm was one of the most prominent architectural firms in Nebraska in the immediate time post World War II.
 Hazen and Robinson amassed a large portfolio of work around Lincoln and southeast Nebraska.
 The architecture that they produced was mostly considered modern.
-After their work with Philip Johnson on the Sheldon Art Gallery, they also completed some projects in the International Style, which Johnson was famous for.
-They practiced until 1967, when Marvin Robinson retired.
+After their work with Philip Johnson at the Sheldon Art Gallery, they also completed some projects in the International Style, which Johnson was famous for.
+They practiced until 1967 when Marvin Robinson retired.
 After that, Bruce Hazen practiced with some local architects until his retirement in 1976.

 Notable work

 Hazen and Robinson's most notable impact was on the campus of the University of Nebraska.
 They are credited with the design of the Kimball Recital Hall, Westbrook Music Building, Woods Art Building, and the Canfield Administration building.
-They also worked directly with Philip Johnson on constructing the Sheldon Art Gallery, which is also located at the University of Nebraska.
+They also worked directly with Philip Johnson on constructing the Sheldon Museum of Art, which is also located at the University of Nebraska.
 It is considered one of the architects most accomplished projects, in the vein of modernism informed by classicism.
 Through their collaboration with Johnson they drew inspiration from his work while designing the Woods Art Building, located adjacent to the Sheldon.
 After the completion of the Woods Art Building, Hazen and Robinson also were contributing architects on the sculpture garden between the Woods and Sheldon.
 They completed their major contribution the campus’s art quad by designing the Kimball Recital Hall and the Westbrook Music Hall.
 The Kimball’s design is an acoustical marvel to this day.

 Hazen and Robin was one of 15 architectural and engineering firms that partnered in the design of the Pershing Auditorium in downtown Lincoln. they also designed the Bennett Martin Public Library in downtown Lincoln.
 One of their most notable works outside of Lincoln was their design of the Beatrice State Hospital, in Beatrice, Nebraska.